-The Office of Career Development is available to help students become well-informed and well-prepared to make good career choices.
+The Office of Career Services is available to help students become well-informed and well-prepared to make good career choices.
 Staff work with students to identify and develop a career path that is in alignment with their skills, values and interests.

 As graduation approaches, the office offers job placement services.
 Workshops on resume writing, cover letter composition, interviewing skills and job search strategies are provided.
 The office also maintains a website that lists job opportunities as well as conducts an annual Job Fair which brings employers to campus for the purpose of meeting and interviewing students who are near graduation.

 While students are attending college, Career Development also can assist them in securing on and off campus part-time employment.

-The Office of Career Development is located in the Administration building, room 036.
+The Office of Career Services is located in Massie Hall, room 124.
 The telephone number is 351-3027.